Type of Activity

 COLORADO RIVER HISTORICAL SOCIETY AND MUSEUM

 The museum includes replicas of area landmarks and historical displays.
 Also on display are items from early settlers to the first slot machines.
-The museum is located in the Davis Camp area on the Arizona side of the Colorado River north of the Laughlin Bridge (under 1 mile) on Highway 95.
+The museum is located in Community Park on the Arizona side of the Colorado River south of the Laughlin Bridge on Highway 95.

 The dam is located in Pyramid Canyon just north of Laughlin and was named in 1941 for then-Director of Reclamation, Arthur Powell Davis.
 The $67 million earth and rock filled embankment along the Colorado River has a concrete spillway, intake structure, and power plant.
 The structure is 200 ft. high and was completed in 1953 to control flash floods and to generate hydroelectric energy.
 A rock formation resembling a bull's head was located behind the present dam and was flooded by the waters of the Lake Mohave when the project was completed.
 The construction town below the dam was named Bullhead City in honor of this formation.